 During their degrees our students combine creativity in design with scientific analysis to develop new products, processes and structures.
 Working individually and in groups they solve problems and develop concepts to improve the world around them.

-Engineering graduates are in great demand across a variety of fields from industry to academia and can command high salaries.
+Engineering graduates are in great demand across a variety of fields from industry to academia.
 They are trained in a range of hard and soft skills that make them highly employable including:

 - effective communication and presentation